-Provide a signature or separate letter for Items 1 through 7 on the application and enclose the necessary documentation.
+Provide a signature or separate letter for items as requested on the application and enclose the necessary documentation.
 Clearly reference all documentation submitted by numbering each document accordingly.

 An underlined segment denotes special instructions for completing that particular portion of the application.

 Item 1: Current CV or Resume (Professional Career/Employment History)

 The CV or Resume should provide a detailed list of your entire occupational history, giving the Board a comprehensive overview of your professional experience.